 Pick someone that you like as a mentor.

-You are going to be spending a great deal of time with this person, and getting honest feedback.
+You are going to be spending a great deal of time with this person.
 So, it becomes essential that this is someone you enjoy being around.
-It will make both of you more open to the process.
+It will make both of you more open to the process, especially when it comes to feedback.
 The mentor will feel more able to be open with you, and the mentee will understand that feedback is coming from a good place.

 Another reason to pick someone where there is mutual affection is that they will genuinely be invested in you doing well.
 There will not be a sense of competition holding them back.
-Instead, they want you to grow and thrive, so they are going to be helpful, open, and give you tools that you will never receive from a stranger.
+Instead, they want you to grow and thrive.
+Therefore, they are going to be helpful, open, and give you the tools that you need.

-You have to remember that you are a huge part of the success of your mentor-mentee relationship.
+Remember that you are a part of the success of this relationship.

-You cannot sit back and not ask questions, just observe and not get involved, and not use your mentor for the skills that made them attractive to you in the first place.
+You cannot sit back and remain silent.
+Just observing and not getting involved will hinder the relationship.
+You want to be able to use your mentor for the skills that made them attractive to you in the first place.

 Ask tons of questions, as long as you don’t feel like they are getting annoyed.
 Get in their head and try to understand their process.
-Ask if they can delegate small tasks to you, and then the two of you can review your work so that you can constantly be improving upon yourself.
+Ask if they can delegate small tasks to you.
+Then the two of you can review your work so that you can constantly be improving upon yourself.